 The process of creating a forecast takes place within a Forecast Window.
 The three main aspects of working with a forecast: specifying policy variables, running the forecast, and viewing the results, each take place on separate screens of the Forecast Window and are accessed using the navigation links along the window's header panel.
 At any time, your forecast and its contents such as policy variables and customized result visualizations can be saved using the Save Forecast button which is always located at the upper left of the screen on the header panel.
-Forecast windows are now separate entities from the main application window and thus multiple forecasts can now be open simultaneously, with each accessible via a button on the Windows taskbar.
+Forecast windows are now separate entities from the main application window and thus multiple forecasts can now be opened simultaneously, with each accessible via a button on the Windows taskbar.
+Inputs Search Function is added to search for variables, details, topics and scenarios.

-Figure 54: Forecast Window
+Figure 52: Forecast Window